 Ride It Out

 Volatility generally passes within weeks or months.
 In a worst-case scenario, market volatility should pass in a couple of years.
 Even after the 2008 downturn when the S&P 500 plunged 56 percent, it took the market between one and three years to recover.
-There is light at the end of the tunnel.
+In comparison, the initial outbreak of the COVID-19 pandemic caused a 34% drop; the market was back to its February 2020 level in approximately 26 weeks.2 Though we have experienced continued volatility since then, there is light at the end of the tunnel.

 Manage Your Wealth